Safe Environmental Designs

 If an AMU is used in your industrial dry filter spray booth design, it can easily add a Bake Mode feature to the operation.
 The cure mode accelerates the cure time of the freshly painted product, and thus, increases production speed.

 You will need to regulate all features of the booth – from lights to temperature, to air flow – with a control panel designed by Spray Systems.
-This control panel can be designed to allow you to switch between a spray mode and a bake mode with temperature control and a bake timer that can be adjusted accordingly based on your curing requirements.
+This control panel can be designed to allow you to switch between a spray mode and a bake mode with temperature control and a baking timer that can be adjusted accordingly based on your curing requirements.
 The burner, and many of the controls, are already in the AMU unit, so this feature can be added relatively, inexpensively.

 What local and federal regulations do I need to address in the design of the booth?